pingcap/tidb/docs/design/2023-06-30-configurable-kv-timeout.md

 ## Motivation

-During query execution in TiDB, the associated TiKV requests are typically processed quickly, taking only a few milliseconds.
-However, if there is disk IO or network latency jitter on a specified
-TiKV node, the duration of these requests may spike to several seconds or more.
+The associated TiKV requests are typically processed quickly, taking only a few milliseconds.
+However, if there is disk IO or network latency jitter on a specified TiKV node, the duration of these requests may spike to several seconds or more.
 This usually happens when there is an EBS issue like the EBS is repairing its replica.
+As a result, the related query latency may spike a lot.

 Currently, the timeout limit for the TiKV requests is fixed and cannot be adjusted.
 For example:
 - `ReadTimeoutShort`: [30 seconds](https://github.com/tikv/client-go/blob/ce9203ef66e99dcc8b14f68777c520830ba99099/internal/client/client.go#L82), which is used for the Get RPC request.